thehimalayanleo/thehimalayanleo.github.io/index.md

 layout: home
 ---

 Hello!
-I am Ajinkya Mulay, a <del>fourth</del> Fifth year PhD student at Purdue University.
+I am Ajinkya Mulay, a sixth-year PhD student at Purdue University.
 I am pursuing my Ph.D. under the guidance of Prof. Xiaojun Lin in the Electrical and Computer Engineering Department.
-My primary research area is designing algorithms in Privacy-Preserving Machine Learning.
-Some of my notable research experiences have been at Facebook (Meta) and the University of Tokyo.
+My Ph.D. research focuses on developing theoretical results for exact basis recovery in the context of Differential Privacy and Federated Learning for sparse models in the under-determined domain.
+My other research work spans the fields of Computational Social Sciences, Adversarial Robustness, and their relation to privacy.
+Some of my notable research/industry experiences have been at Facebook (Meta) and the University of Tokyo.

 Please find the list of my publications under [the research page](/research/) and my CV under [the CV page](/cv/).
-If you're curious about my other software projects check out the [*curious page*](/curious/).
+If you're curious about my other software projects check out the [*curious page*](/curious/) <em>(inactive until early next year)</em>.

 ## Updates: ##

+* November 2023: Passed my PhD preliminary exam!
+Onto the final stretch!

+* May 2023: Started working as a Graduate Research Assistant for Prof. Xiaojun Lin.
+We are continuing to focus on developing theoretical results that guarantee exact basis recovery under privacy for sparse models in the under-determined domain.

 * January 2023: Accepted into the OpenMined Padawan Open Source program!
 Working with [Ishan Mishra](https://www.linkedin.com/in/ishanmishra0/) (Engineering Tech Lead) and [Ionesio](https://www.linkedin.com/in/ionesio-junior/) (Team Lead) for integrating into the core open-source team of [PySyft](https://github.com/OpenMined/PySyft).
 PySyft is a data science library that enables machine learning without transferring data from the client.